Our Talk With Meir Statman

 High returns – probably not.

-If they want higher than index returns, they should try to find investments that are not available to others and that have real prospects for extra returns.
+If investors want higher than index returns, they should try to find investments that are not available to others and that have real prospects for extra returns.
+Unfortunately, this is something that the vast majority of investors (professionals included) have not be able to do.

 I understand, however, that my life as an academic is easier than the life of an adviser.